AdobeDocs/pass.en/help/authentication/mvpd-user-metadata-exchng.md

 **Resource Normalization and Validation.** Resource IDs can be passed as a plain string or an MRSS string.
 A Programmer can decide to use either the plain string format or the MRSS, but will need a prior agreement with the MVPD so that the MVPD knows how to treat that resource.

-**Resource ID and Metadata Specification.** Adobe Pass authentication uses the RSS standard with the Media RSS extension to specify a resource and its metadata.
-In conjunction with the Media RSS extension, Adobe Pass authentication supports a wide variety of metadata, such as parental controls (via `<media:rating>`) or geolocation (`<media:location>`).
+**Resource ID and Metadata Specification.** Adobe Pass Authentication uses the RSS standard with the Media RSS extension to specify a resource and its metadata.
+In conjunction with the Media RSS extension, Adobe Pass Authentication supports a wide variety of metadata, such as parental controls (via `<media:rating>`) or geolocation (`<media:location>`).

-Adobe Pass authentication can also support transparent conversion from the legacy channel string to the corresponding RSS resource for MVPDs that require RSS.
-In the other direction, Adobe Pass authentication supports conversion from RSS+MRSS to plain channel title, for channel-only MVPDs.
+Adobe Pass Authentication can also support transparent conversion from the legacy channel string to the corresponding RSS resource for MVPDs that require RSS.
+In the other direction, Adobe Pass Authentication supports conversion from RSS+MRSS to plain channel title, for channel-only MVPDs.

-**Adobe Pass authentication ensures full backwards compatibility with existing integrations.** That is, for Programmers using channel-level authentication, Adobe Pass authentication takes care to package the channel ID in the necessary format prior to sending it to an MVPD that understands that format.
-The reverse also applies: if a Programmer specifies all of its resources in a new format, Adobe Pass authentication translates the new format to a simple channel string if authorizing against an MVPD that only does channel level authorization.
+**Adobe Pass Authentication ensures full backwards compatibility with existing integrations.** That is, for Programmers using channel-level authentication, Adobe Pass Authentication takes care to package the channel ID in the necessary format prior to sending it to an MVPD that understands that format.
+The reverse also applies: if a Programmer specifies all of its resources in a new format, Adobe Pass Authentication translates the new format to a simple channel string if authorizing against an MVPD that only does channel level authorization.

 ## User Metadata Use Cases {#user-metadata-use-cases}